-- Whiting allocation utilization action allowing flexibility between C/P and MS sectors, modifying the processor use cap, removing the processor commitment requirement (MS, C/P). - Trawl rationalization program review support and planning (IFQ, MS, C/P). - Support of Council development of sablefish gear switching action, development of implementation details (IFQ). - Electronic monitoring (EM) - Electronic monitoring (EM) rulemaking for the bottom trawl and non-whiting midwater trawl fisheries (IFQ). - EM "clean-up" rulemaking (IFQ, MS). - Attendance at Groundfish EM Policy Advisory Committee (GEMPAC) and Council meetings (IFQ, MS). - Support for EM changes development and planning for Council process and rulemaking.
+- Support of Council development of sablefish gear switching action, development of implementation details (IFQ). - Electronic monitoring (EM) - Electronic monitoring (EM) rulemaking (IFQ, MS). - Attendance at meetings of the Groundfish EM Policy Advisory Committee (GEMPAC) (if any), and Council meetings at which EM agenda items are scheduled (IFQ, MS). - Support for EM changes development and planning for Council process and rulemaking.